 Now, here’s a curveball for you: the Netherlands ranks seven-highest in the world for private debt.
 What??
 The whole wide world.
 For a country so averse to debt, they’ve certainly gotten themselves deep into it.

 To be fair, in the Netherlands, personal debt is largely linked to home mortgages.
 In the Dutch fiscal system, interest paid on a mortgage can be subtracted from taxable income.
 Higher mortgage loans mean lower taxes (is that a korting I smell?).

 Recent data also indicates that, in spite of their reluctance, credit card use is on the rise in the country.
 Travel and online subscription services are the main culprits behind the shift.
 Nobody’s surprised by that — Dutchies do love their travel and everybody likes Netflix.

 When it comes to the Dutch and debt, the more we learn, the more we wonder.
 But if there’s one thing that holds, it’s that they sure don’t like it.

 What do you think about the debt culture in the Netherlands?
-Have you had trouble trying to use a credit card?
-Let us know in the comments below!
+Tell us in the comments below!